techlore/faq-bot/README.md

 [Techlore](https://techlore.tech) is a channel on different video platforms, as well as a community on privacy and security.
 This bot is used for quickly answering common questions.
 While I (FantasyCookie17) happen to host this repo, this is a community project.
 The bot ideally represents the consensus of the community, thus pull requests are very welcome.

-Below you will find the original documentation by fireTwoOneNine:
+Below you will find the original documentation by fireTwoOneNine, with slight modifications to fit this custom fork:

 ## A simple question-response Matrix bot, built on matrix-nio API